Serpentcoil Island

 The Behemoth Gate vanishes and leaves behind an item after you've entered every room on the floor.

-The item left behind is often pretty decent in quality (Blank Scroll, Rejuvenation Pot, etc.).
+The item left behind is often decent in quality (Blank Scroll, Sumo Onigiri, Rejuvenation Pot, etc.).

-Simply reading a Mapping Scroll won't make the Behemoth Gate vanish.
+Reading a Mapping Scroll won't make the Behemoth Gate vanish, but a Wall-less Scroll works.

-Metalhead attacks 2 tiles ahead (cuts corners), and Tiger Thrower throws beings within a 5 tile radius.
+Metalhead attacks 2 tiles ahead (cuts corners), and Tiger Thrower throws creatures within a 5 tile radius.

 Kibanuma Marsh (16-18F)